 When people ask me this question, I take a deep breath 🙂

-4. I’m so jealous of you because your boyfriend “lets you travel”??
+4. I’m so jealous of you because your husband “lets you travel”??

 Another common question I keep getting is that my partner has been very compromising and easy on me because I travel solo.
 The fact that people even say this shows their true thinking.
 All I can say is that I am grateful to have found a partner who understands my love and passion and lets me be ME!
 My partner and I are two individuals and we don’t need anyone’s permission to travel alone.

 5. Are you going to settle in Italy??